Maycon1993/Devices-docs/surface/surface-laptop-smart-card-reader.md

 # Surface Laptop Smart Card Reader Overview

-In an era where digital security is paramount, Surface Laptop for Business offers an optional Smart Card Reader on select 15" models.
+In an era where digital security is paramount, Surface Laptop for Business, with Intel® Core™ Ultra processors, offers an optional Smart Card Reader on select 15" models.

 :::image type="content" source="images/surface-laptop-smart-card-reader.png" alt-text="Screenshot of optional Smart Card Reader on Surface Laptop.":::